-3. ll interviews will be conducted using a state-of-the-art Computer Assisted Telephone Interviewing (CATI) system.
+3. Aside from the in-person focus groups, all interviews will be conducted using a state-of-the-art Computer Assisted Telephone Interviewing (CATI) system.
 This system allows interviewers to enter responses directly into a computer, which instantaneously feeds the information from each station to a mainframe computer.
 The CATI system is programmed to control branching and skipping automatically within the interview (where a respondent receives certain questions based on responses to earlier questions).

 An RDD telephone sample will be administered using an advanced proprietary sample management system that keeps track of the frequency and timing of calls automatically to allow for the most efficient sample management possible.
 Autodialers will be utilized to dial telephone numbers.
 This system does not wait for a “live” voice on the line that can leave a blank time before an interviewer addresses the potential respondent, as occurs in similar systems.
 Rather, in this system, an interviewer is on the line as soon as a “ring” is detected, thus making dialing of telephone numbers more efficient, and improving the likelihood that the respondent will accept the call.